JamesPhillipsUK/better-wa-compatible-timer/README.md

 # Better WA-Compatible Timer

 A better "World Archery Timing System"-compatible timer display for Archery.
+Version 1.1.0

 This system acts as an improved timer for World Archery's [World Archery Timing System](https://web.archive.org/web/20260508224434/https://www.worldarchery.sport/sport/education/judging).

 ## Features

-- Simplified timer display, designed to be easy to read on LED Displays.
+- Simplified timer display, designed to be easy to read on LED displays.
 - Message control panel to conveniently send messages via the timer displays between shooting ends.
 - Easy-to-use Wizard - to setup and run the entire timing and messaging system in just a few clicks.
-- Photo gallery which can be used on LED Displays during breaks.
+- Photo gallery which can be used on LED displays during breaks.

 ## System Requirements